thewca/wca-regulations/wca-regulations_2012.md

     - 1c7) Decisions on disqualification of a competitor during the competition, as described in other articles.
 [NOTE BY SARAH: Provide the specific article numbers where the rules for disqualification may be found.]
     - 1c8) Providing the scrambles.
 [NOTE BY SARAH: Is there another article with further clarification?
 If so, provide the article number.]
     - 1c9) Decisions on changes to the scheduled times of rounds.
 In cases of such changes, a clear announcement should be made to all competitors.
-- 1e) Each event must be assigned one or more judges.
+- 1e) Each [NOTEL: round of an?] event must be assigned one or more judges.
+[NOTEL: Phrasing?]
     - 1e1) A judge for an event is responsible for executing the procedures of the event.
-    - 1e1a) A judge may judge multiple competitors simultaneously, so long as the judge is able ensure that all Competition Regulations are followed at all times.
+    - 1e1a) A judge may judge multiple competitors simultaneously, as long as the judge is able ensure that all Competition Regulations are followed at all times.
     - 1e2) All competitors must be available for judging, if needed by organisation team.
 Penalty: disqualification of the competitor for the competition.
 - 1f) Each event (except for puzzles that are not scrambled) must have one or more scramblers.
     - 1f1) A scrambler is responsible for applying the scramble sequences to the puzzles for the event [NOTE BY SARAH: for the round? group?].